samuelpowell/toastmm/README.md

 ## Compatibility

-The MATLAB interface is fully compatible with the Toast++ object-oriented interface, with the exception that OpenGL / Mesas based projection of images to a mesh is not supported.
-In certain circumstances Toast-- may employ different solvers that Toast++, and hence results may not be exactly equiavelent.
+The MATLAB interface is fully compatible with the Toast++ object-oriented interface, with the exception that OpenGL / Mesa based projection of images to a mesh is not supported.
+In certain circumstances Toast-- may employ different solvers than Toast++, and hence results may not be exactly equiavelent.
 Any significant differences, or breakage of existing code, will be treated as a bug.